rpm-software-management/dnf5/doc/dnf5_plugins/automatic.8.rst

 Alternative CLI to ``dnf upgrade`` with specific facilities to make it suitable to be executed automatically and regularly from systemd timers, cron jobs and similar.

-The operation of the tool is usually controlled by the configuration file or the function-specific timer units (see below).
-The command only accepts a single optional argument pointing to the config file, and some control arguments intended for use by the services that back the timer units.
-If no configuration file is passed from the command line, ``/etc/dnf/automatic.conf`` is used.
+The operation of the tool is controlled by configuration files.
+Default values are set from ``/usr/share/dnf5/dnf5-plugins/automatic.conf`` config file.
+Host-specific overrides from ``/etc/dnf/dnf5-plugins/automatic.conf`` are then applied.

 The tool synchronizes package metadata as needed and then checks for updates available for the given system and then either exits, downloads the packages or downloads and applies the updates.
 The outcome of the operation is then reported by a selected mechanism, for instance via the standard output, email or MOTD messages.

-The systemd timer unit ``dnf-automatic.timer`` will behave as the configuration file specifies (see below) with regard to whether to download and apply updates.
-Some other timer units are provided which override the configuration file with some standard behaviours:
+The systemd timer unit ``dnf5-automatic.timer`` will behave as the configuration file specifies (see below) with regard to whether to download and apply updates.

-- dnf-automatic-notifyonly
-- dnf-automatic-download
-- dnf-automatic-install

-Regardless of the configuration file settings, the first will only notify of available updates.
-The second will download, but not install them.
-The third will download and install them.

 Options